ncguilbeault/machinelearning-examples/examples/LinearDynamicalSystems/README.md

 You must have the following installed on your PC in order to run the example workflows:

-- [Python (v3.10)](https://www.python.org/downloads/) *Note: python must be installed using the windows installer and must added to the system PATH*
+- [Python (v3.10)](https://www.python.org/downloads/) *Note: python must be installed using the windows installer and must be added to the system PATH*
 - [Git](https://git-scm.com/downloads)
 - [Microsoft Visual C++ Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe)